The common view of human trafficking is that it consists of women and girls being forced into sex work.

 Not every employer mistreats migrant workers.
 However, labour exploitation is rampant and one of the most subtle forms of trafficking.
 It is where migrant workers are made to work under coercion such as a unpaid wages or threats of deportation.
 The mistreatment is not always overt or obvious meaning law enforcement and observers can fail to recognize it.

-Human trafficking occurs in restaurants, construction, agriculture and even private homes under the legislation of the Temporary Foreign Workers Program.
+Exploitation occurs in restaurants, construction, agriculture and even private homes under the legislation of the Temporary Foreign Workers Program.
 This program contains numerous protection gaps and policies that allow employers to employ migrants in abusive situations.
 These areas include:

 Closed Work Permits